KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 [Keynote - How To Be A Developer and Other Lies We Tell Ourselves](https://2024.djangocon.us/talks/keynote-tuesday/) by Mario Munoz

-Points of interest to me
+My points of interest
 *

 [Seamless Transition: How I Converted an Existing MySQL Database to be Fully Managed by Django Migrations Framework](https://2024.djangocon.us/talks/seamless-transition-how-i-converted-an-existing-mysql-database-to-be-fully-managed-by-django-migrations-framework/) by Daniel Ramas

-Points of interest to me
+My points of interest
 *

 <!--